 Fearing surgical pain is completely understandable.
-Invasive surgeries are painful and anaesthetics help the patients fall asleep during the surgery.
-They’re unable to feel any pain, and can’t move, which makes the surgery easier.
-When the surgeries are long and painful, general anaesthesia is the better choice.
+Invasive surgeries are painful, and anaesthetics help the patients fall asleep during the surgery.
+They’re unable to feel any pain, and can’t move, which makes the surgery easier for the patient and the surgeon.

-In case of hair transplant surgery, the surgeon will punch holes on your scalp.
-He/she will also take hair follicles from the donor area of the scalp and then insert these follicles in the recipient area.
-It true that each patient is unique, and their pain tolerance can vary.
-Still, if you keep moving during the surgery, the final results will get adversely impacted.
+In case of hair transplant surgery, the surgeon will punch holes in your scalp to take hair follicles from the donor area of the scalp and then insert these follicles in the recipient area.
+It’s true that each patient is unique, and their pain tolerance can vary.
+Still, if you keep moving during the surgery due to pain and discomfort, the final results will get adversely impacted.
+So, anaesthesia is needed.

-At most, while getting the surgery, you might feel a slight discomfort which you’ll barely notice.
-General anaesthesia is not advised in case of hair transplant surgery.
-Under the effects of the general anaesthesia, the patient is unable to feel anything as he/she is completely unconscious.
+However, general anaesthesia is not advised in case of hair transplant surgery.
+Under the effects of general anaesthesia, the patient is unable to feel anything as he/she is completely unconscious.
+But there are other reasons why you’re not given this kind of anaesthesia for hair restoration surgeries.
+For that, you need to understand general anaesthesia itself.

 Which Kind of Surgeries Make Use of General Anaesthesia?